LaswitchTech/PyRDPConnect/README.md

 ### Third-Party Licenses
 This project uses some third-party libraries and tools.
 Please refer to the [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES.md) file for detailed information on their respective licenses.

+### Acknowledgments
+  - **FreeRDP**: For providing a powerful and flexible open-source RDP client.
+  - **PyQt5**: For making it easy to create a modern and responsive UI in Python.
+  - **PyInstaller**: For simplifying the process of packaging Python applications for distribution.
+  - **OpenVPN**: For inspiring cross-platform connectivity solutions.
+  - **WireGuard**: For demonstrating the power of simplicity in secure connections.

 ## Security
 Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.
 See [SECURITY.md](SECURITY.md) for more information.